Adverse Health Impacts on Communities

 When analysing the emissions of a company’s air pollutants, you should report the yearly, absolute quantity of pollutants emitted per category.

-After reporting the company’s overall air pollutants and the scale of the impact, you should benchmark these emissions.
-This will further help readers assess the scale and value of the impact.
+After reporting the company’s overall air pollutants and the severity of the impact, you should benchmark these emissions.
+This will further help readers assess the severity and materiality of the impact.
 How significant are the emissions?

 Introduction: